 - Take vitamin D. It helps replace the supply that our body produces naturally when the skin is exposed to sunlight.
 It boosts our immune system and strengthens our bones.
 (Consult with your doctor about the correct dose).

-- Just a reminder – MEDITATE.
+- Just a reminder meditate and bring fire to your body through- BREATHING.
 For me, that’s the most simple, cheap and effective measure you can take.

 As usual, take what serves you and practice.
 And feel free to share below in the comments any tricks you have which help you to overcome the winter blues.
 I would love to include them on my list.